kakarot98/open-orders-dashboard/README.md

 - You already possess the backend files
 - Depth data updates roughly every few seconds.
 I only keep the **latest** snapshot per bucket since it represents the current state.
+- The latest snapshot of depth every 30 seconds displays the data that is needed by the user
 - Fill data is **summed** or **accumulated** per bucket to show total traded quantity.
-- Each bucket represents **60 seconds**.
+- Each bucket represents **30 seconds**.
 This can be changed according to the requirements
 - No artificial data is created for missing timestamps.
+- Both charts are needed in the same graph

 ---